Volunteer Weed Program

 What do volunteers do?

-Volunteers are required to work alongside LHIB Bush Regeneration staff, undertaking island-wide grid search and control of target weeds.
-Weeding grid searches involves working in steep and dense bushland, using hand-based and herbicide application weed control techniques, navigating uneven terrain, and often working in wet and exposed weather conditions.
+This work is highly physical, and involves working in steep and dense bushland, using hand-based and herbicide application weed control techniques, navigating uneven terrain, and often working in wet and exposed weather conditions.

 Volunteer selection process